 In addition, renowned as an authority on the history of the Thailand, David K. Wyatt even says the similar tone.
 He says that Coedès is ‘standard textbook’ required reading for the student to learn the history of Southeast Asia.

 In fact, Coedès books had been treated as both scholars say the 'world standard'.
-But I read often and know it contains terrible mistakes as M. Vickery says.
+But I read them often and know they contain many terrible mistakes as M. Vickery says.
 Especially the theory of Srivijaya, Coedès wrote a lot of mistakes and lies from the beginning.

-Wyatt was a Cornell University professor of Thai history, and Wolters was a specialist of history of Indonesia (early Indonesian commerce) and Srivijaya history etc. In his essay on the phenomena of ancient Indonesia seemed to be without firm evidence.
+Wyatt was a Cornell University professor of Thai history, and Wolters was a specialist of history of Indonesia (early Indonesian commerce) and Srivijaya history etc. In Wolters’ books on the phenomena of ancient Indonesia seemed to be without firm evidence.

 M. Vickery is fine to suggest you should read the Coedès carefully and not swallow the ridiculous things.
 I also think the books of Coedès should be careful because there are several ‘land mines’ which are hidden in various places, full of danger.
 Where hidden lies and mistakes, the amateur cannot find out easily.
 M. Vickery says that Coedès, in his books, did not write as a scientist.
 These books are not high-standard scholarship.
 They are intellectual entertainment for well-read ‘dilettante’.
 They are monuments to uncritical synthesization, some of which belongs in historical romance, not in history ".